-- §8 Criminal Penalties. (a) Any person who intentionally, knowingly or recklessly engages in conduct that violates any of these rules shall be guilty of a misdemeanor and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both. - (b) Penalties prescribed by these rules are in addition to any other lawful penalties established by law.
+\$9 Criminal Penalties. (a) Any person who intentionally, knowingly or recklessly engages in conduct that violates any of these rules shall be guilty of a misdemeanor and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both, unless noncompliance is designated as an emergency period infraction with penalties adopted as provided by section 127A-29, HRS.

+(b) Penalties prescribed by these rules are in addition to any other lawful penalties established by law.